 Airport Transportation: Getting To/From The Airport

-The airport is served by CTA City buses which provide connections to the city as well as buses that connect you to farther locations (services provided by companies such as West Delta, Upper Egypt, East Delta, and Super Jet).
+The airport is served by CTA City buses, which provide connections to the city, as well as buses that connect you to farther locations (services provided by companies such as West Delta, Upper Egypt, East Delta, and Super Jet).
 Ask for assistance at the airport.
 All buses depart from the parking area of Terminal 1.

 Taxis are readily available.
 The airport suggests you use the services of the white or yellow taxis as they are metered.
 If you choose to take the older, black/white taxis, be sure to negotiate your price before getting in.

-Last updated: 2018-10-23
+Last updated: 2023-09-13

 This guide is for informational purposes only to assist with your planning.
-All information, including rates and hours, are subject to change at any time without notice.
-The information in this airport guide is based on information collected and/or received from the airports, lounges, hotels, transportation providers and their web sites.
-We are not representatives of any of the above mentioned service providers.
-To report errors or to add/update any items mentioned in the guide, write a review or send an email to [email protected] and we will update this guide.
+All information, including rates and hours, is subject to change at any time without notice.
+The information in this airport guide is based on information collected and/or received from the airports, lounges, hotels, transportation providers, and their websites.
+We are not representatives of any of the above-mentioned service providers.
+To report errors or to add/update any items mentioned in the guide: update the airport guide or write a review.